 Indulge at Parliament House Hotel

 What better way to kick-start your new year than a trip away to Edinburgh in Scotland?
 After the celebrations of Christmas and New Year, why not continue the festivities a little longer with a stay at Parliament House Hotel?
 Our January Indulgence Package is perfect if you’re looking to escape the January blues and enjoy some time away.
 Start the day with our delicious hearty Scottish breakfast, before exploring Edinburgh’s nearby sights and attractions.
-After a day of sight-seeing and shopping, savour a scrumptious meal at our onsite restaurant MP’s Bistro.
 Then, take a short stroll back into town and watch a theatre show or concert.